Maelstromeous/k8s-cluster/README.md

 ### Settings - Prometheus

-* Enable persistence, select Longhorn storage class, ReadWriteMany.
+* Enable persistence, select Longhorn storage class, ReadWriteOnce.
 30Gi seems reasonable for 10d retention.
 Don't forget to change the Retention setting to match.

 ### Settings - Grafana

 When you are installing it, on step 2 ensure edit the Grafana settings and add:

 * Enable with PVC Template
-* Size 2Gi
+* Size 1Gi
 * Storage Class: Longhorn
-* ReadWriteMany
+* ReadWriteOnce

 ### FIXES TO PERFORM